geoarrow/geoarrow/extension-types.md

 - `geoarrow.multipoint`
 - `geoarrow.multilinestring`
 - `geoarrow.multipolygon`
-- `geoarrow.mixed`
+- `geoarrow.geometry`
 - `geoarrow.geometrycollection`
 - `geoarrow.wkb`
 - `geoarrow.wkt`

 These names correspond
 to the memory layouts and value constraints described in [GeoArrow memory layout specification](format.md).
-Except for mixed and geometry collection arrays, the `ARROW:extension:name` and `ARROW:extension:metadata` metadata fields must only be set for the Array at the top level (i.e., child arrays must not carry an extension name or metadata).
-For the mixed and geometry collection arrays, child arrays must include extension metadata.
+Except for geometry and geometry collection arrays, the `ARROW:extension:name` and `ARROW:extension:metadata` metadata fields must only be set for the Array at the top level (i.e., child arrays must not carry an extension name or metadata).
+For the geometry and geometry collection arrays, child arrays must include extension metadata.

 ## Extension metadata